-Yes, it’s important to keep your solar panels clean.
-Your solar panels must be exposed to sunlight to produce power.
+Yes, solar panel cleaning is important to keep your solar panels clean.
+Your solar panels must be exposed direct to sunlight to produce power.
 Rooftop solar panels get dirty primarily from wind-blown dust and pollen.
 Just like dust gathers on your window sills and shelves, debris from the environment is constantly building up on your panels and decreasing their efficiency.
 Agricultural areas, where pollen, dust, and other airborne particles are common are even more susceptible to potential production issues.

 Benefits of cleaning

-We highly recommend getting a cleaning with an annual inspection and cleaning to keep your solar system operating at peak performance.
+We highly recommend getting a cleaning with an annual inspection to keep your solar system operating at peak performance.
 We also suggest hiring a professional to perform the cleaning for your system.
-Safety is the main concern, since getting on your roof without the proper safety gear and experience is extremely dangerous.
+Safety is the main concern—since getting on your roof without the proper safety gear and experience is extremely dangerous.

 A trained professional will also be able to spot potential issues that affect the health and performance of your system as well as assess any damage to the system to recommend the next steps.
 Cracks, hot spots, delamination, and nests can greatly affect production.
 In some cases, issues that arise from homeowners cleaning panels themselves can result in voiding your warranty.